Updated, Jan. 24: T-Mobile is expanding its millimeter wave-based 5G coverage in Miami in time for Super Bowl LIV.

 Even as T-Mobile's 5G plans come into better focus, so much of what the company wants to do depends on absorbing Sprint and emerging as the New T-Mobile, which the combined company plans to call itself.
 Regulatory approvals are in place, and now T-Mobile and Sprint just wave to prevail in a lawsuit filed by multiple state attorneys general who want to block the deal fearing decreased competition and higher prices for wireless service.

 That's not stopping T-Mobile from touting what it plans to do with the expanded capacity it will have once Sprint is on board.
 Among the initiatives T-Mobile plans to pursue are providing first responders with free 5G connectivity and offering 100GB of high-speed broadband to underserved and low-income families.
 The carrier also plans to introduce a low-cost plan for $15 a month that includes 2GB of data — and you'll be able to use that plan on T-Mobile's 5G network if you have a compatible phone.

 T-Mobile says that all of these plans are contingent on the Sprint merger going through, which surely ramps up pressure on opponents of the deal.
 "Together with Sprint, we're the only ones who can build 5G with breadth and depth," T-Mobile president and chief operating office Mike Sievert said at a November event detailing 5G initiatives under the new T-Mobile.

-We've spent much of 2019 waiting to see what T-Mobile would deliver on the 5G front.
-The launch of its nationwide network in December is going to answer a lot of those questions — with more answers to come in 2020, when we find out the fate of T-Mobile's merger with Sprint.
+We've spent much of last year waiting to see what T-Mobile would deliver on the 5G front.
+The launch of its nationwide network has answered a lot of those questions — with more answers to come this year, when we find out the fate of T-Mobile's merger with Sprint.